monicams89/Project/README.md

 Goal:
-Our goal for this project was to idenitfy the different types of establishments in our clientele and cluster them into distinct categories based on product purchase preferences
+Goal for this project was to idenitfy the different types of establishments in our clientele and cluster them into distinct categories based on product purchase preferences